-There is a lot of work that needs to be done to realize all of the goals outlined in OCASD's Long-Term Vision.
+A lot of work needs to be done to realize all of the goals outlined in OCASD's Long-Term Vision.
 Our work is done primarily through our collaborative subcommittees and work groups.
 The Commission has developed a set of priorities to recruit for and organize now.
 These are mainly offshoots of work we have done in the past that requires the 360° view that OCASD’s diverse membership can provide.
-However, rather than decide by ourselves to pursue only selected projects, we also need the broader autism community of autistic individuals, family members, and professionals to identify areas of strong interest to them.
 We will launch additional subcommittees as we are able and as we have interested participants to join them.

 Subcommittee Membership.
 Next to each subcommittee we created a list of suggested types of members by experience and profession.
 These lists are not exclusive.
 If you do not think you are on the list but still have an interest in participating, please feel free to apply.
 To apply to become a subcommittee chair or member, click here.